-Winds are caused by uneven heating of the atmosphere by the sun, the roughness of the Earth surface and Earth’s rotation.
+In other words, winds are caused by uneven heating of the atmosphere by the sun, the roughness of the Earth surface and Earth’s rotation.
 Winds flow patterns are changed by the topography of land, water and plants.
 Modern wind turbines use this flow of air to generate electricity.
-Humans use this wind flow for various purposes e.g.: generating electricity, drying clothes, sailing.
+We, humans, use this wind flow for various purposes e.g.: generating electricity, drying clothes, sailing etc.

 The term wind power describes the process by which wind is used to make the mechanical energy or electricity.
 Wind turbines convert the kinetic energy of wind energy into mechanical power.

 This mechanical power may be used for certain activities (such as milling of rice or pumping water) or a generator can convert mechanical energy to electrical energy at home, business, schools or other facilities.

 Before we look at how a turbine generates electricity, it would be helpful to know the types and components of a turbine.

 Modern wind turbines fall into two basic groups; the horizontal-axis rotor, like the traditional farm windmills used for pumping water, and the vertical-axis rotor, like the eggbeater-style Darrieus model, named after its French inventor.
 Most large modern wind turbines are horizontal-axis turbines.

 The most common is the horizontal axis rotor, which quintessentially, comes along with three blades.
 Three blade turbines operate ‘’upwind” (Blades facing into the wind).
 A turbine can be installed on land or off the shore in huge water bodies such as lakes and oceans.
 The offshore wind turbine is a new technology lacking in most countries; however, the countries’ respective energy departments are working around the clock to make the technology available.
 The United States, nonetheless, recently launched its first offshore turbine.

 Rotor and rotor blades